nstansbury/Scenario.js/README.md

 Each criteria is executed as a self-contained assertion, allowing developers to reuse the criteria across multiple scenarios.

 Any combination of GIVENs, WHENs, THENs & ANDs can be chanined together, which are automatically executed asynchronously if 'false' is returned from the assertion.
 The state and values of previous assertions can be accessed throughout the scenario chain using a 'Given/When/Then/If(criteria)' syntax.
+END() takes an optional test timeout value in m/s.

 ```javascript